 The Pomors were from the north of Russia, close to the White Sea.
 They have experienced Arctic hunters and were definitely active in the area of the Svalbard archipelago, but it is up for debate as to when they actually arrived.

 Willem Barentsz – a Dutch Mariner

 And so, the person who is said to have discovered Svalbard is Willem Barentsz, a Dutch Mariner.
-His is the first undisputed discovery.
-He was apparently looking for a north east passage to China when he discovered the area in 1596.
+This is the first undisputed discovery.
+He was apparently looking for a northeast passage to China when he discovered the area in 1596.

 And then the whalers came, followed by the miners

 The explorers from the Barentsz mission returned home with news of the rich whaling grounds in and around Svalbard.
 And a few years later whalers from Europe arrived.
 The English and Dutch dominated the activities.
 Whaling was so lucrative that conflict erupted over whaling rights.
 Mining took over as the main source of economy in the 19th and 20th centuries.